Vermont | National news | Contact us

 We believe in the following democractic principles:

 • Our system could be much more secure if there were mandatory random audits on the election results and open software code on the scanner machines.
+Vermont needs an auditing system that is robust and adheres to advice of experts, such as what is outlined in "Principles and Best Practices for Post-Election Audits" which has been endorsed by the American Statistical Association.

 Now it's our turn.
 Vermont is small but that means each citizen has a louder voice.
 In order to take the necessary actions, we need more people like you to join with us and help make our election system secure once again.
 We're not asking for your money.
 We just want you to learn about this very important subject and help us raise attention with the public and our legislators.